 How to Plant

 Grown from seed, borage can be started indoors 3-4 weeks before the last frost or direct seeded just after the danger of frost has passed.
 Plant the small, black seeds just beneath the surface of the soil and thin seedlings to at least one foot apart.
 Trim back occasionally to keep plants tidy and upright.

 Harvest leaves and flowers as they are needed.
 They have a refreshing, mild cucumber flavor and may be used to garnish salads, dips, and soups.
 Young leaves are best used fresh as plants do not dry well (see Harvesting and Preserving Herbs).

 Tip: Freeze borage blossoms in ice cubes for a festive and fun way to cool down summer drinks.

 Insects and disease are not typically a problem for borage.

 Seed Saving Instructions

-Borage is extremely easy to save seed from.
+It’s very easy to save borage seeds.
 Just keep a close eye on the blooms and when they begin to fade and turn brown, pick the seeds.
 Be sure to get them before they fall as borage is very good at seeding itself for the next season, even without your help.